Been going to the same Astrology Conferences year after year?

 And at these thoughts, my stomach returned to its normal position and then did a flip-flop.

 For the first time ever, I was going to read my lecture.
 And the reason is this: “Herschel, Uranus and Mary Shelley’s Vision of Horror” is packed full of complicated English words and the Portuguese-speaking translators would need to be able to follow my script.
 I was going to have to remember to slow my speech down.
 (I had already knocked myself out with the powerpoint).
 The other thing making me nervous was that I had given this old lecture a complete overhaul.
 When I re-read it, I realised I simply was not the same astrologer who had written this lecture almost 12 years ago.
 And this is a good thing because I’ve done a lot of studying since then.
-So, you see, the Kepler Conference had a pretty big effect on me and I wanted that effect to be apparent to my audience.

 When we returned to the hotel, we were treated to an amazing dinner.
 My date for the night was the charming David Perloff.
 Sitting across from me was Mark Jones and his lovely wife Claire.
 Next to me was Lynn Bell and also across from me was Margaret Gray.
 Is there anything better than a good chinwag with fellow astrologers?
 I am always so grateful for the support from other astrologers.
 After all, we were all in the same boat: tired from our journeys, nervous about our lectures and a little uncertain of how it was all going to work out (but mostly very optimistic).
 We were in it together.